naviat/ipToolkits/CICD.md

 ## ArgoCD

-I will use localhost ArgoCD as is, this deployment will go with this repository.
+I will use localhost ArgoCD as is, this deployment will go with this repository. **You can now log in to ArgoCD using your GitHub username, but you need to update RBAC for your account and your GitHub OAuth app in your GitHub organization.**